- Applying to study

 Once you've been allocated to one of your preferred class times, you will receive an email notifying you that your timetable is ready.
 You need to then login to Allocate+.(opens in a new window) and download your timetable to your personal calendar.

 When you first enrolled at Western Sydney University, you agreed to the student declaration.
 It's important to refresh your memory so you know what you agreed to, what your responsibilities are and what's expected of you at the University.

 Census date and fees

-You can access your electronic Statement of Account (eSOA) in MySR once the teaching session starts.
-It will show what units you're enrolled in, what fees you owe and list payment options.
+You can access your electronic Statement of Account (eSOA) in MySR prior to session commencing.
+It will show what subjects you're registered in, what fees you owe and lists payment options.

-If you deferred your SSAF in an earlier session you don't need to take any action unless you have transferred to a new course.
+If you are eligible to defer SSAF and have deferred your SSAF in an earlier term you don't need to take any action unless you have transferred to a new program.

-If you haven't already deferred your SSAF or aren't eligible to defer it, you will need to take the appropriate action by the advertised deadline.
+If you haven't already deferred your SSAF or aren't eligible to defer it, you will need to take the appropriate action by the due date.